 - PFML restricts the benefit year to a 12-month period starting on the first day of leave (FMLA allows four different options);

 - PFML appears to prohibit the employer from forcing an employee to use other employer provided paid leave such as vacation time (FMLA allows this); and

 - PFML is more protective than FMLA with respect to retaliation and reinstatement.

 This is just a taste of the breadth of the PFML.
 We will be providing more detailed information in future alerts on the full measure of the PFML, and how it will intersect with employers’ current leave policies and existing law.

 FOR NOW, STAY UPDATED.
 The PFML’s procedural requirements and operational mechanics continue to be further explained and fine-tuned.
 The DFML website is being updated on an ongoing basis and employers should look here and here frequently for updated information.
 The regulations implementing the law are not expected to be finalized until July 1.
-The draft regulations, first issued in January and published on March 29 for public comment, are available here.

 July 1 is coming soon.
 Employers do not need to panic, but must be diligent in their efforts to prepare to meet their July 1 obligations.

 Partridge Snow & Hahn joined with Starkweather and Shepley to present a webinar designed to give employers a better understanding of the law and their compliance obligations.
 The webinar presentation can be viewed here.